-As a degree candidate, you have access to exclusive benefits and academic opportunities.
-Once you are admitted to a Bachelor of Liberal Arts (ALB) and Master’s of Liberal Arts (ALM) degree program, you can enjoy these benefits.
+Once you are officially admitted to a Bachelor of Liberal Arts (ALB) and Master’s of Liberal Arts (ALM) degree program, you can enjoy these many opportunities.

-A number of benefits—including priority registration, degree advising, payment plans, and student clubs—can help deepen your Harvard experience and support your personal and professional development.
+A number of privileges—including priority registration, degree advising, payment plans, and student clubs—can help deepen your Harvard experience and support your personal and professional development.
 Check out the Degree Candidate Privileges.

 Faculty Aide Program